- Home

 Benefits

-The Wastewater Division provides services to approximately 21,000 city residents and Klamath Basin area customers, cleaning an average 2.2 million gallons of waste water per day from over 7,400 service connections.
+The Wastewater Division provides services to approximately 21,000 city residents and Klamath Basin area customers, cleaning an average 2.2 million gallons of wastewater per day from over 7,400 service connections.
 These upgrades will provide the following benefits to this process and to the community:

 - Improved health, safety, and welfare of the public.